DrIsaacKleiner/Project-Xen/README.md

 # Project-Xen
-A S&amp;BOX Map made by arab contributors.
+A map for S&BOX created by contributors from the Arab region.